Businesses who have NAILED it with company culture…

 They also allow the employees to vote on the benefits package every three years.
 A panel of peers hires managers and executives in a town hall-style format.
 Employees ask the new potential manager five questions, and then they each vote for the top five candidates.
 They encourage their employees to submit new ideas and implement them.
 These few things allow employees to own the business, creating loyalty and employee satisfaction.

 There are multiple ways to skin a cat.
-There are a lot of examples of companies that have created amazing company cultures that we can learn from.
-Creating a fun and meaningful culture will attract and retain the best employees, ultimately leading to an increased bottom line.
+There are numerous examples of companies that have created exceptional company cultures from which we can learn.
+Creating a fun and meaningful culture will attract and retain top talent, ultimately leading to a stronger bottom line.
 Perks and benefits alone don’t establish your company culture.
 There is much more to it than that.
 Much depends on how you treat your team, your approach, and the level of ownership and trust you have for them.
 Studies have shown that employees value and crave purpose and responsibility more than higher pay and bonuses.

 Conclusion